mbradle/wnutils/doc/source/plot_tutorial.rst

 Plot properties against each other for the zones.
 .................................................

-We can plot properties in the zones in an XML file against each other.
+You can plot properties in the zones in an XML file against each other.
 For example, to plot `t9` vs. `time`, type::

     >>> my_xml.plot_property_vs_property( 'time', 't9' )